zarr-developers/zarr-python/docs/user-guide/extending.rst

 implementation.

 .. note::
-    This sections explains how custom codecs can be created for Zarr version 3.
+    This section explains how custom codecs can be created for Zarr version 3 data.
 For Zarr version 2, codecs should subclass the
     `numcodecs.abc.Codec <https://numcodecs.readthedocs.io/en/stable/abc.html#numcodecs.abc.Codec>`_
     base class and register through